 Creating the Sale Listing

 Once you’ve figured out the value of the things you want to sell and the best venue(s) to sell them on, it’s time to work on the sale listing itself.
+Whether you’re using an app or websites to sell stuff locally, the workflow is similar.
 Remember, this is an advertisement: put your best foot forward.